 A Month of Kurosawa: High and Low (1963)

-To celebrate the upcoming release of my book, Akira Kurosawa: A Viewer’s Guide, due out Dec.
-15 from Rowman & Littlefield — preorder here! — I’ll be doing capsule reviews all month covering every single Kurosawa film and posting (very) brief excerpts.
+To celebrate the upcoming release of my book, Akira Kurosawa: A Viewer's Guide, due out Dec.
+15 from Rowman & Littlefield -- preorder here! -- I'll be doing capsule reviews all month covering every single Kurosawa film and posting (very) brief excerpts.
 These will be short impressions and recommendations, nothing more.
 For a full, detailed analysis of each, grab the book!
 High and Low (1963) From the very start of his career, Akira Kurosawa was concerned with exploring the class divide, delving into the things that separates the wealthy from the poor.
-He had perhaps never explored this idea so nakedly as he did in High and Low, called Heaven and Hell in Japan, a film split in two just as the society it depicts…
+He had perhaps never explored this idea so…

 A Month of Kurosawa: The Bad Sleep Well (1960)

-To celebrate the upcoming release of my book, Akira Kurosawa: A Viewer’s Guide, due out Dec.
-15 from Rowman & Littlefield — preorder here! — I’ll be doing capsule reviews all month covering every single Kurosawa film and posting (very) brief excerpts.
+To celebrate the upcoming release of my book, Akira Kurosawa: A Viewer's Guide, due out Dec.
+15 from Rowman & Littlefield -- preorder here! -- I'll be doing capsule reviews all month covering every single Kurosawa film and posting (very) brief excerpts.
 These will be short impressions and recommendations, nothing more.
 For a full, detailed analysis of each, grab the book!
 The Bad Sleep Well (1960) Following a string of period pieces, Akira Kurosawa jumped back to contemporary Japan for his look at corporate corruption, The Bad Sleep Well.
-It’s been called by some a loose adaptation of Shakespeare’s Hamlet, though to be frank, I think that’s a stretch.
-Regardless, it’s a slow burning look at the way in which corruption can ruin lives.
-More…
+It's been called by some a loose adaptation of Shakespeare's Hamlet,…

 A Month of Kurosawa: Stray Dog (1949)